Start up Nation Meets a New Generation of Entrepreneurs ">Start up Nation Meets a New Generation of Entrepreneurs

 2. Stay Informed

 If you’re feeling out of the loop, check social media and Israeli news sites to stay up-to-date with current events in Israel.
-This will not only help you feel connected, but you’ll be able to talk to other alumni and friends about what’s going on in Israel.
+This can not only help you feel connected, but you’ll be able to talk to other alumni and friends about what’s going on in Israel.
 Don’t just revert back to who you were before your experience; instead, wear your elephant pants out, everywhere you go, and rock it!

-It's helpful to have people in your life who shared experiences with you in Israel.
-While you can reminisce with them about hikes and nights out, they're also experiencing the same emotions as you, and they're the only ones who are able to understand how you’re feeling without words.
+It is helpful to have people in your life who shared experiences with you in Israel.
+You can not only reminisce with them about hikes and nights out, but they are also simultaneously experiencing the same emotions as you, and are the only ones who are able to understand how you’re feeling without words.
 People you met abroad will be some of your closest friends no matter where you all end up living.
-The best part about staying connected with people you met abroad is traveling to see them for reunions!
+The best part about staying connected with people you met abroad is travelling to see them for reunions!

 Find hidden gems in your area, get excited and have yourself a little adventure.
 Being home doesn’t mean you have to go back to your same old routine: meet new people, explore your surroundings, and try new things.
 You’d be surprised to find out how many places you don’t know about.